JASYTIONLINE/3302-cmpa-repo/content/03-lifecycle/2-planning.md

 5. **Plan Risk Management / Identify Risks / Perform Qualitative & Quantitative Analysis / Plan Risk Responses** — Anticipate threats and opportunities.
 6. **Plan Stakeholder Engagement** — Set strategies for involvement and support.

-> *Planning turns what we want into what we will do—and how we will know if we are still on course.* — Adapted from PMI guidance, see [[content/references|References]]
+> *Planning turns what we want into what we will do—and how we will know if we are still on course.* — Adapted from PMI guidance

 ---